Does a VPN Prevent DDoS Attacks?

 Preventing DDoS attacks is a multi-layer strategy that can include using a VPN for encryption and masking your known public IP address.
 Here's what to know.

-A DDoS attack can prevent any new connections from being processed, making the targeted website or network unavailable.
-But using a virtual private network (VPN) could help protect you against a DDoS attack by masking your IP address and encrypting your traffic.
-Here’s how.
+Using a virtual private network (VPN) could help protect you against a DDoS attack by masking your IP address and encrypting your traffic.
+A distributed denial-of-service (DDoS) attack can prevent any new connections from being processed, making the targeted website or network unavailable.

 In this article